QuantZero/ai-agents/agent-builder-agent/README.md

 # Add to crontab (crontab -e)
 0 9 * * * cd /path/to/agent-builder-agent && /usr/bin/python3 main.py
 ```

+**Note**: System scheduler requires your PC to be on and connected to the internet.

 ## Agent Structure